ivy-llc/ivy/docs/partial_source/contributing/4_docstring_examples.rst

 The *functional* examples should:

-1. cover all possible variants for each of the arguments independently, not combinatorily.
+1. cover all possible variants (explained below) for each of the arguments independently, not combinatorily.
 This means the number of examples should be equal to the maximum number of variations for a single argument, and not the entire grid of variations across all arguments (further explained in the examples below)
 2. vary the values and input shapes considerably between examples
 3. start with the simplest examples first.
 For example, this means using the default values for all optional arguments in the first example, and using small arrays, with a small number of dimensions, and with *simple* values for the function in question.
 4. show an example with: (a) :code:`out` unused, (b) :code:`out` used to update a new array :code:`y`, and (c) :code:`out` used to inplace update the input array :code:`x`